 ACRES trails are natural; they aren’t paved or altered in any way other than the disturbance it takes to clear the path and keep it trimmed.
 We mow grassy trails about once a month in the growing season.
 Depending on when you visit between our work days, you may encounter tall grass.
 Your best guide is local conditions; if it has been rainy, trails will be muddy.
 If lawn grasses are growing quickly, the same will be true in our preserves.

 Nope.
 ACRES trails are free for everyone and open from dawn dusk, thanks to member support!
-If you want to be a part of this community protecting land, you can become a member and enjoy the many benefits of preservation: pride, joy, exclusive invitations to closed preserves and more.
+If you want to be a part of this community protecting land, you can become a member and enjoy the many benefits of preservation: pride, joy, invitations to members-only events and outings and more.

 Can you step over it?
 Keep on trekking.
 ACRES staff or volunteers will remove it during their next monthly visit if necessary.